Juliolloret/MACS/README.md

 - Experimental Planning: Generates hypotheses and designs experiments automatically.
 - User-Friendly GUI: Easily configure and launch workflows with real-time monitoring.
 - Customizable Workflows: Adjust agent prompts, models, and workflow topology via config.json.
 - Graph Visualization: Export the agent workflow graph to aid debugging and understanding.
+Visualizations highlight the node currently under execution and, after completion, annotate each node with execution time and token usage.
 - Extensible Architecture: Add new agents for specialized tasks.

 ## Table of Contents